The Atheist Bible, CC-BY Fabian M. Suchanek

 154 Togo 3.0 More religious

-Happiness is the average happiness on a scale from 0-10 according to the UN World Happiness Report, read off approximately from the graphics provided there.
-Religiosity is on a 5 point scale according to Gallup: What Alabamians and Iranians Have in Common, 2009-02-09.
+Happiness is the average happiness on a scale from 0-10 according to the UN World Happiness Report, read off approximately from the graphics provided there50.
+Religiosity is on a 5 point scale according to a Gallup poll49.

-As the UN report explains, 80% of the inter-country differences can be attributed to the same few reasons: the material, social, and institutional support that the country provides.
+As the UN report explains, 80% of the inter-country differences in happiness can be attributed to the same few reasons: the material, social, and institutional support that the country provides.
 Comparing the top four to the bottom four countries, average income is the most stunning difference: it differs by a factor of 40.
 Thus, in defiance of a common mantra, happiness quite plainly correlates with wealth.
-This is true both on the individual level and on the national level: people who are richer than their compatriots are happier, and people who live in richer countries are happier overall4.
-Other differences are: healthy life expectancy is 28 years greater, people are much more likely to have someone to call on in times of trouble (95% vs. 48%), to have a sense of freedom (94% vs. 63%), and are less likely to perceive widespread corruption in business and government (33% vs. 85%).
+This is true both on the individual level and on the national level: people who are richer than their compatriots are happier, and people who live in richer countries are happier overall47.
+The other differences between the top-ranked countries and the bottom-ranked ones are: healthy life expectancy is 28 years greater, people are much more likely to have someone to call on in times of trouble (95% vs. 48%), to have a sense of freedom (94% vs. 63%), and are less likely to perceive widespread corruption in business and government (33% vs. 85%).
 This suggests that it is not religion that makes people happy or not, but overall country performance.

 Overall country performance, however, is heavily correlated to less religiousness.
 If we wanted to take correlation for causation, then we should rather all become less religious.